Janet S. Butel, Ph.D., Chair, Department of Microbiology and Molecular Virology

 Thomas M. Wheeler, M.D., Chair, Department of Pathology and Immunology

-Dr. Wheeler completed both his medical degree and residency at BCM.
+Wheeler completed both his medical degree and residency at Baylor College of Medicine.
 He serves as a governor of the College of American Pathologists and is the 1999 recipient of the CAP Foundation's Herbert Lansky Memorial Award.
 He has held numerous leadership positions with the CAP, including as a member of the House of Delegates, chair of the Federal and State Affairs Committee and as a member of the Council on Government and Professional Affairs.
 In 2007 he received the George T. Caldwell, M.D., Distinguished Service Award from the Texas Society of Pathologists.